Skip to content

 Background

 The first pollution control measures were implemented in the early 1970s.
 Contaminant studies began in 1990 when the U.S. Environmental Protection Agency (EPA), in cooperation with the U.S. Fish and Wildlife Service and DEC, conducted a reconnaissance survey for organic and inorganic compounds in the Sitka area, including the mill site and adjacent Sawmill Cove.
-Under contract with EPA and following mill closure in the fall of 1993, the consulting firm Ecology and Environment conducted an expanded site inspection in 1994.
-The firm conducted an integrated removal assessment in 1995, again under contract with EPA.
+Following mill closure in the fall of 1993, the EPA conducted an expanded site inspection in 1994 and an integrated removal assessment in 1995.

-The State of Alaska assumed oversight of the investigation and cleanup from EPA in the fall of 1995.
-A Commitment Agreement signed by APC and DEC required APC to investigate and remediate any and all constituents of concern present at the site in concentrations above levels determined to be a threat to human health and the environment.
-DEC was appointed as the lead oversight agency.
+DEC assumed oversight of the investigation and cleanup from EPA in the fall of 1995.
+A Commitment Agreement signed by APC and DEC required APC to investigate and remediate contaminants of concern present at the site in concentrations above levels determined to be a threat to human health and the environment.
 A number of other state, federal, and tribal organizations participated as members of the Site Investigation and Remediation Team.

 The pulp process generated wastewater discharges and air emissions containing chemical by-products.
 Sludge, boiler ash, wood waste disposal, and various spills and releases of oil and hazardous substances in and around the mill site contributed to overall contamination.